theNorstroem/furo-ui5/hugo/content/docs/components/Events.md

 ### **buildChangeEvent**
 <small>**buildChangeEvent**(*detail* `` ) ⟹ `Event`</small>

-Creates an universal `value-changed` event
+Creates an universal `furo-value-changed` event
 All extended ui5 components should use this builder function to create the change event